3 Ways Restaurants can Improve Sustainability with Therma°

-You can perceive food waste as the cost of doing business in restaurants, but spoilage is a financial loss and an environmental hazard.
-According to research cited in Science magazine, pre-consumer levels of food waste account for ~3.75% of global greenhouse gas emissions.
+Food waste will always be part of restaurant business operations.
+However, food waste is still a major financial loss and environmental hazard.
+According to research cited in Science magazine, pre-consumer levels of food waste account for 6% of global greenhouse gas emissions.
+The good news is that food waste can be minimized with the right actions.

-Restaurants prevent this by assigning employees daily temperature checks using paper logs and traditional thermometers.
-However, pencil-whipping and after-hours breakdowns still occur and affect the integrity of the reports.
-Without quality data, spoilage can happen with little to no warning.
+You can prevent this by assigning employees to conduct daily temperature checks using paper logs and traditional thermometers.
+However, human error and after-hour equipment breakdowns still occur and affect the integrity of the reports.
+Without accurate data, spoilage can happen with little to no warning.

 Along with ensuring you have accurate data on your food storage, you can also consider moving to a zero-waste cooking system where you’re using all parts of ingredients, leaving few or no scraps behind.
 It can take some planning, but using everything you buy keeps you from throwing away potential profits.